iontodirel/matchbox_aprs/README.md

 # Matchbox APRS

-Miniaturized FSK modem and APRS platform.
+Miniaturized FSK modem and APRS platform in a compact and extensible 50×35mm "matchbox" form factor.

-The FSK modem is based on the Nino TNC design and firmware.
-NinoTNC firmware and circuit Copyright Nino Carrillo (https://ninotnc.com).
+The modem is based on the Nino TNC design and firmware.
+NinoTNC firmware and circuit copyright (C) Nino Carrillo (https://ninotnc.com).

-The modem offers all the same capabilities as the Nino TNC, in a matchbox 50x35mm form factor.

-The APRS daughter board provides tracking and digipeating capability with BLE/BL access to the TNC and Wi-Fi connectivity.
-An optional uBlox receiver provides GPS.
+The APRS daughterboard adds standalone tracking and digipeating capabilities, with BLE/BT Classic access to the modem and Wi-Fi connectivity.

-A 24 FCC connector routes the mode selections, and two serial ports: one to connect to the TNC, and one to USB.
-The DCD and "Packet Good" signals are also routed to the header.
+A 24-pin FFC expansion connector exposes modem mode selection, two serial ports (one to the TNC, one to USB), and status signals such as DCD and Packet Good.

-The ICSP signals are routed to the FCC connector, where a Microchip PicKit 5 can be used to flash the dsPIC33 MCU.
+Programming of the modem is supported through ICSP signals routed to the connector, allowing a Microchip PICkit 5 to directly flash the onboard dsPIC33 MCU.

-A low noise LDO regulator supplies power from the USB-C connector, while providing reverse current protection.
-This allows the board to be powered by a 3.3V external supply whether the USB connector is plugged in or not.
+Power is provided through a USB-C port via a low-noise LDO regulator with reverse-current protection.
+This design allows seamless switchover between USB and external 3.3 V supplies.

 <img style="width:50%" alt="top" src="https://github.com/user-attachments/assets/63fa2b39-bfae-494b-a51c-1bb6c17f4b32" />